How to Optimize a Barcode Scanner for Inventory

 With optimized barcode scanning, inventory counts can be completed more quickly and accurately, minimizing the impact on daily activities and enabling more frequent cycle counts for enhanced inventory control.

-While barcode scanning offers many advantages, inventory operations teams must know how to address potential obstacles:
+While barcode scanning offers many advantages, inventory operations teams must know how to address potential obstacles.

-- Variability in barcode symbologies: Different industries and applications use specific barcode types, each with its characteristics and encoding patterns.
 Ensuring compatibility between the scanning software and the required symbologies is crucial for reliable data capture.

-- Poor barcode quality: Low print quality, insufficient contrast, and incorrect dimensions can hinder scanning accuracy.
+Low print quality, insufficient contrast, and incorrect dimensions can hinder scanning accuracy.
 Implementing robust quality control measures and investing in high-quality printing equipment help alleviate these issues, as does choosing high-performing barcode scanning software that can scan even sub-optimally printed codes.

-- Software integration issues: Compatibility with existing developer tooling, data integration challenges, and limited support can lead to project delays and poor performance.
+Compatibility with existing developer tooling, data integration challenges, and limited support can lead to project delays and poor performance.
 Partnering with experienced vendors who offer industry-specific integration options, comprehensive support, and ongoing updates helps overcome these hurdles and ensure a successful deployment.

-- Multiple barcodes: When employees scan hundreds of barcodes a day, the likelihood of mistakes and fatigue increases.
+When employees scan hundreds of barcodes a day, the likelihood of mistakes and fatigue increases.
 Software that helps them scan barcodes in batches, such as MatrixScan Count (pictured below) and assists them using augmented reality (AR), such as MatrixScan Find, go a long way toward reducing these issues.

 Best practices for optimizing a barcode scanner for inventory